RR0/uDb/README.md

 #### XML output in a file

-If you want to output in a [XML format](https://fr.wikipedia.org/wiki/Extensible_Markup_Language) and save the result into a file that could be imported in some spreadsheet software (Microsoft Excel, Google Spreadsheets, Apple Numbers, etc.):
+If you want to output in a [XML format](https://fr.wikipedia.org/wiki/Extensible_Markup_Language) and save the result into a file:

     node udb -f xml --out export.xml --count 10